lindleyw/autonav/readme.txt

      group="vacation1" When combined with imgrel="lightbox*" this sets the relation tag to be: rel="lightbox[vacation1]
      exclude="3,5"   Excludes pages with ID 3 and 5 from the list (with display="list")
+     postid="123"    Displays images or subpages attached to the page or post with the given ID, instead of the current page or post.

 Parameters not specified will be taken from the values set in the WordPress admin panel.